DragonGawain/dndNotes/readme.md

 -   Shopping list is my personal shopping list, if you want to add stuff to it, please just make a new header with your name at the top.
 Put a single `#` at the start of a line to make a header.

+-   Quests whose title have a line through them are complete.

 -   Don't touch the .gitignore file